Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-I decided to create this section later to help anyone understand the geometry of higher dimensions.
+I decided to create this section later to show the structure of higher dimensions.

 <br /><br />